 Chia seeds’ fiber content promote regularity and acts as a prebiotic (food for the good bacteria in your gut).
 Gut health is the one single most important aspect of your health.
 Learn what else you can do to support your gut health naturally.

-Make sure you enjoy of these benefits
+Make sure you enjoy these benefits

-If you look it up on the Internet, you will find that unlike flax seeds, which need to be ground to release its pulp and beneficial oils, you may eat your Chia seeds whole and reap the benefits.
+Unlike flax seeds, which need to be ground to release its pulp and beneficial oils, you may eat your Chia seeds whole and reap the benefits.